 The programme is open to most students in the Colleges of Humanities and Social Science, and Science and Engineering.

-Students taking degrees in Primary Teaching or Architecture should consult their Director of Studies or School to check whether they may participate.
+Students taking degrees in Social Work, Primary Teaching or Architecture should consult their Personal Tutor or School to check whether they might participate.

 Students must have completed 120 credits in their first year.

 Your subject may not necessarily be offered by all our partner institutions so you must check, before you apply, that suitable courses are offered by the university/ies that you plan to apply for.
-In order to ensure that you know what is on offer, please research your prospective partner universities' websites and course catalogues in the International Office.
+In order to ensure that you know what is on offer, please research your prospective partner universities' websites and course catalogues.

 Students go on exchange for their third year.
 The application process usually takes place at the start of your second year with a deadline in November of the first semester.